promise-authentication/promise_authentication/app/views/about/trust.html.md

-# Let's talk about trust.
+# Let's talk about trust

 Authentication is all about trust.